Prizefighter: The Life of Jem Belcher: Production

 Principal photography began on June 27, 2021 in Wales and finished in Malta on November 9, 2021.
 On July 28, 2021, it was announced that after the film was being shot in south Wales had to move production abroad to Lithuania due to a lack of financial support by Creative Wales, even though lead actor and writer Matt Hookings is Welsh.
 The film was delayed due to significant financial issues, including infighting amongst producers.
-In May 2022, it was announced that Russell Crowe would be joining the film and that Amazon Prime would be distributing in the US and UK as an Amazon Exclusive Film.
+In May 2022, it was announced that Russell Crowe would be joining the film.

+Release

+The film was first theatrically released in Russia on June 30, 2022, and then in Croatia, United Arab Emirates, Portugal, Spain.
+It had a VOD release by Amazon Prime on July 22, 2022.

+Reception

+Box office

+Prizefighter: The Life of Jem Belcher grossed $0 in North America and $150,499 in other territories.

+Critical response

+On review aggregator website Rotten Tomatoes, 20% of 15 critics gave the film a positive review, with an average rating of 4.7/10.